 The Arizona Endurance Series (AES) consists of a number or grassroots, endurance races and rides.
 At the beginning of the year, the Antelope Peak Challenge will open the series with some little known singletrack near the town of Oracle.
-On the same weekend the epic Gila 100 will also take place.
-We have another Tucson ride from Chad’s house, the Tor de 50, in February.
-In March, we will be heading to Red Rock country for the Sedona Big Friggin Loop.
+We have another Tucson ride, the Tortilita 50, at the beginning of February.
+To wrap the shortest month up is a ride that includes the famed Ripsey ridgeline.
+This is a great chance to check out a remote and rarely ridden section of the AZT.
+In March we will be heading to Red Rock country for the Sedona Big Friggin Loop.
 Have you ever wanted to explore singletrack in Prescott?
 Come out to the Prescott Monstercross.
 We wrap up spring with a ride in the mountains of Flagstaff at the Aspen Asphyxiation.
-Then we will break until fall for the Coconino 250 .
-The year will finish out with the Picketpost Punisher, Kentucky Camp and McDowell Mountain.
+Then we will break until fall for a new event up near the Grand Canyon, the Tusayan Tussle.
+Next up is the Cove Classic, followed by the 4 day stage race – Coconino 250 .
+The year will finish out with the Kentucky Camp, Picketpost Punisher and, Pleasantville.